-- 23. (1) The Accounting Officer may procure goods and services under a contract secured by another organ of State, but only if - (a) The contract has been secured by that other organ of State by means of a competitive bidding process applicable to that organ of State;
+- (a) The Accounting Officer may procure goods and services under a contract secured by another organ of State, but only if - - (i) The contract has been secured by that other organ of State by means of a competitive bidding process applicable to that organ of State; - (ii) There is no reason to believe that such contract was not validly procured; - (iii) There are demonstrable discounts or benefits to do so; and - (iv) That other organ of State and the provider has consented to such procurement in writing. - (b) Subparagraph (a)(iii) and (iv) do not apply if - - (i) A municipality procures goods and services through a contract secured by a Municipal entity of which it is the parent municipality Procurement of goods necessitating special safety arrangements - (c) The accounting officer must on a quarterly basis report to council in respect of all/any goods and services procured under this clause

-- (b) There is no reason to believe that such contract was not validly procured; - (c) There are demonstrable discounts or benefits to do so; and - (d) That other organ of State and the provider has consented to such procurement in writing. - (2) Subparagraph (1)(c) and (d) do not apply if - (a) A municipality procures goods and services through a contract secured by a - Municipal entity of which it is the parent municipality Procurement of goods necessitating special safety arrangements - (3) The accounting officer must on a quarterly basis report to council in respect of all/any goods and services procured under this clause - 24.
-(1) The acquisition and storage of goods in bulk (other than water) which necessitate special safety arrangements, including gasses and fuel, should be avoided wherever possible. - (2) Where the storage of goods in bulk is justified, such justification must be based on sound reasons, including the total cost of ownership, cost advantages and environmental impact and must be approved by the Accounting Officer.
+24. Procurement of goods necessitating special safety arrangements

-Empowerment of local businesses
+- (a) The acquisition and storage of goods in bulk (other than water) which necessitate special safety arrangements, including gasses and fuel, should be avoided wherever possible. - (b) Where the storage of goods in bulk is justified, such justification must be based on sound reasons, including the total cost of ownership, cost advantages and environmental impact and must be approved by the Accounting Officer.

-- 25. (1) The Municipality supports the local businesses to the extent that, all things being equal, preference is given to procuring local goods and services from; - (i) Firstly supplier and businesses within the municipality; - (ii) Secondly suppliers and businesses within the district; - (iii) Thirdly suppliers and businesses within the relevant province; - (iv) Fourthly- suppliers and businesses within the Republic - (2) Services such as catering must be awarded to suppliers which reside in and around the area of service; in an event where a large number of people are expected to attend the event, the quantities may be split to empower small businesses within the village. - (4) The successful bidder for a construction contract to the value of between R10 000 000.00 and R15 000 000.00 must subcontract 10% of his total value of the project to an EME within Mogalakwena Jurisdiction.
+25. Empowerment of local businesses

-- (5) The successful bidder for a construction contract to the value of between R15 000 001.00 and R30 000 000.00 must subcontract 20% of his total value of the project to an EME within Mogalakwena Jurisdiction. - (6) The successful bidder for a construction contract to the value of above R30 000 000.00 must subcontract 30% of his total value of the project to an EME within Mogalakwena Jurisdiction.
+- (a) The Municipality supports the local businesses to the extent that, all things being equal, preference is given to procuring local goods and services from; - (i) Firstly supplier and businesses within the municipality; - (ii) Secondly suppliers and businesses within the district; - (iii) Thirdly suppliers and businesses within the relevant province; - (iv) Fourthly- suppliers and businesses within the Republic - (b) Services such as catering must be awarded to suppliers which reside in and around the area of service; in an event where a large number of people are expected to attend the event, the quantities may be split to empower small businesses within the village. - (c) The successful bidder for a construction contract to the value of between R10 000 000.00 and R15 000 000.00 must subcontract 10% of his total value of the project to an EME within Mogalakwena Jurisdiction. - (d) The successful bidder for a construction contract to the value of between R15 000 001.00 and R30 000 000.00 must subcontract 20% of his total value of the project to an EME within Mogalakwena Jurisdiction. - (e) The successful bidder for a construction contract to the value of above R30 000 000.00 must subcontract 30% of his total value of the project to an EME within Mogalakwena Jurisdiction.

-Appointment of Consultants
+26. Appointment of Consultants